+These are women confident enough to come forward and talk about orgasm in surveys.
+Women’s reluctance to discuss sexual phenomena suggests that female masturbation is much less common than this.
 Reading Shere Hite’s book is a tremendous relief to any woman who masturbates.
-Her work is the only evidence that women orgasm easily alone but that they struggle with a lover.
+Her work is the only evidence that women orgasm easily alone but that they cannot achieve the same thing with a lover.
 The fact that her book is largely unknown is evidence that few women masturbate.

 Masturbation clinics encourage women to feel better about their bodies.
 When a woman feels better about her body, she may be more amenable to having sex.
 It is not possible to teach someone how to orgasm.
 These clinics are run by women who have no idea what is involved in orgasm or masturbation.
 We cannot learn how to become responsive.
 Our responsiveness is determined at birth and is typically a male characteristic.

 If many women stimulate themselves with a male lover, then it seems strange that so few men are aware of how and when female orgasm is possible.
 If women were familiar with orgasm, they would know that the clitoris is the female sex organ and the source of a woman’s orgasm.

 Most women dislike explicit references to genitals and so they say ‘front bottom’ or ‘down there’ by which they mean anywhere between their clitoris and their anus.
 Most women also dislike references to explicit genital stimulation including masturbation.
 They consider the clitoris to be too sexually explicit for a heterosexual woman.
 Most women associate the vagina, clitoris and female orgasm with pornography and male fantasies.